arianomidi/JChess/README.md

 # JChess

 An application to play chess against a friend or the JChess AI - implemented with a min-max algorithm with alpha-beta pruning and quiescence searching - rated at over 1900 ELO.
+There is also an opening move database built from over 240,000 Grand Master games.
 You can also load positions from FEN or PGN and test the strength of the Engine!

 <p >
   <img src="./Chess/resources/screenshots/JChess_TheOperaGame.png?raw=true" height="600">